 - 2. After building and installing the executable, enter the input directory, and launch the debug session with gdb abacus.
 For debugging in Visual Studio Code, please set cwd to the input directory, and program to the path of ABACUS executable. - 3.
 Set breakpoints, and run ABACUS by typing "run" in GDB command line interface.
 If the program hits the breakpoints or exception is throwed, GDB will stop at the erroneous code line.
 Type "where" to show the stack backtrace, and "print i" to get the value of variable i. - 4.
-For debugging ABACUS in multiprocessing situation, mpirun -n 1 gdb abacus: -n 3 abacus will attach GDB to the master process, and launch 3 other MPI processes.
+For debugging ABACUS in multiprocessing situation, mpirun -n 1 gdb abacus : -n 3 abacus will attach GDB to the master process, and launch 3 other MPI processes.

 For segmentation faults, ABACUS can be built with Address Sanitizer to locate the bugs.

-'''
+This feature requires a GCC or Clang compiler, and does not support Intel compiler.

-cmake -B build -DENABLE_ASAN=1
+cmake -B build -DENABLE\ASAN=1

-'''